 The following selected cases are representative of the variety of matters the firm has handled.

-- Published in “Pennsylvania Jury Verdict Review & Analysis” – Visiting Nurse Group, Inc. vs. Gaudite, PCCP Docket No. 110601804) – We successfully represented Carmelo Gaudite (“Gaudite”), who had owned one-third of the shares of a nursing company, Visiting Nurse Group (VNG), in an action brought against him by VNG.
+- Published in “Pennsylvania Jury Verdict Review & Analysis” – Visiting Nurse Group, Inc. vs. Gaudite, PCCP Docket No. 110601804 – Successfully represented Carmelo Gaudite (“Gaudite”), who had owned one-third of the shares of a nursing company, Visiting Nurse Group (VNG), in an action brought against him by VNG.
 Before the lawsuit was filed, Gaudite had leased another nursing company, ACT Home Health Services, Inc. (“ACT”), the nearby building from which it operated.
 When VNG found out about the lease, VNG purchased Gaudite’s shares in VNG in exchange for him signing a non-compete agreement with it.
 In the lawsuit, VNG claimed that Gaudite breached his fiduciary duty to it during his term as a VNG shareholder, by leasing ACT its offices.
 VNG also claimed that Gaudite violated the parties’ non-compete agreement by funneling nurses to transfer their employment from VNG to ACT.
 We represented Gaudite through to a bench trial before the Honorable Albert W. Sheppard (deceased), winning Gaudite a defense verdict on all claims.
 The case was published in Pennsylvania Jury Verdict Review and Analysis, which covers the largest cases in Pennsylvania.
 Plaintiff VNG never appealed.

 - Published in Law360 – EagleBank v.
-BR Professional Sports Group, Inc., EDPa Civil Action No. 14-5550) – Working alongside an attorney in Maryland, we successfully represented EagleBank in an Eastern District of Pennsylvania action in which BR Professional Sports Group (BR) sought to keep $1.25 million that EagleBank had loaned to it.
+BR Professional Sports Group, Inc., EDPa Civil Action No. 14-5550 – Working alongside an attorney in Maryland, successfully represented EagleBank in an Eastern District of Pennsylvania action in which BR Professional Sports Group (BR) sought to keep $1.25 million that EagleBank had loaned to it.
 A more junior lienholder attempted to intervene in the action to obtain the funds.
 The more junior lienholder was permitted to intervene but after multiple briefs, we successfully obtained a Court Order entering summary judgment in favor of EagleBank on all of BR’s claims.
 BR appealed, and we were able to convince the United States Court of Appeals for the Third Circuit to affirm the District Court’s ruling.
 Thirty days after that ruling became a final judgment, BR returned to EagleBank the full $1.25 million BR had been holding, completing our victory for our client.

-- Published in Law360 – In re Universal Health Services Inc., Derivative Litigation, EDPa Civil Action No. 17-2187 – We were appointed liaison counsel by the United States District Court for the Eastern District of Pennsylvania, to work with court-appointed lead counsel in four multimillion-dollar derivative actions.
-These consolidated cases arise out of a scheme to cause Nominal Defendant Universal Health Services, Inc. (“Universal”) to over-admit patients and then keep them admitted to over-bill Medicare and Medicaid for unwarranted “services.”
+- Published in Law360 – Universal Health Services Inc., Derivative Litigation, EDPa Civil Action No. 17-2187 – Appointed liaison counsel by the United States District Court for the Eastern District of Pennsylvania, to work with court-appointed lead counsel in four multimillion-dollar derivative actions.
+In these consolidated cases, our client, a shareholder of Nominal Defendant Universal Health Services, Inc. (“Universal”), claims that Universal engaged in a scheme to over-admit patients and keep them admitted to over-bill Medicare and Medicaid for unwarranted “services.”
 Universal owns and operates more than 230 behavioral health facilities through which Universal and its affiliates provide psychiatric and behavioral health care to more than 460,000 individuals per year.
 The individual defendants are Universal’s directors and senior officers.
-In the derivative suits, Universal alleges that these defendants caused Universal to violate the False Claims Act and to file false financial reports with the Securities and Exchange Commission, thus artificially inflating the price of Universal common stock by concealing the illicit source of a growing portion of Universal’s reported revenues.
+In the derivative suits, our client and other plaintiffs allege that these defendants caused Universal to violate the False Claims Act and to file false financial reports with the Securities and Exchange Commission.
+Plaintiffs contend that these defendants artificially inflated the price of Universal common stock by concealing the illicit source of a growing portion of Universal’s reported revenues.

-- We defended the sellers of a home in a construction action in which the plaintiff-buyer sought $645,000.
+- Defended the sellers of a home in a construction action in which the plaintiff-buyer sought $645,000.
 The buyer claimed the sellers, who he had hired to perform major renovations on the property, performed the work negligently and defrauded him in its sale.
 In the Philadelphia Court of Common Pleas Commerce Court litigation, the plaintiff-buyer produced a punch book of more than 500 pages of photographs that he testified supported his claims.
 The matter went to trial and after a jury was selected, we submitted a Motion in Limine that was granted, and the plaintiff’s damages’ expert was stricken.
 Immediately thereafter, the plaintiff voluntarily discontinued the action and never filed suit against the defendant-sellers again.